Chronos-Vault/chronos-vault-docs/TRINITY_PROTOCOL_POSITIONING.md

 ## Conclusion

-**Trinity Protocol is a production-ready multi-chain consensus verification system**, not a token bridge.
+**Trinity Protocol™ is a production-ready multi-chain consensus verification system**, not a token bridge.

 **What Makes It Valuable:**
 1. Mathematical security through 2-of-3 consensus